aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-watermark/_index.md

 ### Add Text Watermark

-The following code example demonstrates how to insert a text watermark in a document by defining [TextWatermarkOptions](https://apireference.aspose.com/words/java/com.aspose.words/TextWatermarkOptions) using the SetText method.
+The following code example shows how to insert a text watermark in a document by defining [TextWatermarkOptions](https://apireference.aspose.com/words/java/com.aspose.words/TextWatermarkOptions) using the SetText method.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-WorkWithWatermark-AddTextWatermarkWithSpecificOptions.java" >}}